|Atomic Mass||39.0983 amu|

 Physical and Chemical Properties Of Potassium

-- It is soft and shiny metal which has a melting point 63 degrees and the boiling point as 770 degrees.
+- It is a soft and shiny metal which has a melting point of 63 degrees celcius and a boiling point of 770 degrees.

 - Potassium metal can float on water

 - It reacts with water violently and gives hydrogen which can actually catch fire and may explode

-- It can readily react with chlorine, fluorine, sulphur, nitrogen and phosphorous.
+- It can readily react with chlorine, fluorine, sulphur, nitrogen and phosphorus.